-Nkonzo has considerable experience in competition law spanning over 21 years.
+Nkonzo Hlatshwayo has considerable experience in competition law spanning over 23 years.
 Having been involved in the development and evolution of competition law in South Africa and other parts of the continent, he is particularly qualified to advise clients on competition law issues on the continent.

 Nkonzo focuses on general competition work.
-He represents parties in merger proceedings, complaint proceedings, intervention applications, leniency applications and cross-border proceedings.
+He represents parties in merger proceedings, complaint proceedings, intervention applications, leniency applications, as well as cross-border merger transactions and investigations.

-He also advises on competition law compliance and audits.
+He also advises on competition law compliance and audits, providing strategic insights to clients on how to embrace risk without crossing the line.

-Previously, he served as a director in the Competition Board under the Department of Trade and Industry and later became the founding head of the Mergers & Acquisitions Division of the Competition Commission.
-He also served in a Deputy Commissioner capacity for two years.
-He also served as Chairman of the Swaziland Competition Commission for 3½ years.
+Previously, he served as a director of the erstwhile Competition Board and later became the founding head of the Mergers & Acquisitions Division of the Competition Commission.
+He also managed and oversaw both the Enforcement and Exemptions and Legal Services Divisions of the Competition Commission for a short period.
+In addition, he served in a Deputy Commissioner capacity for two years.

-Nkonzo has handled a number of regional competition matters before various competition authorities including COMESA, CAK of Kenya, FCC of Tanzania, the CCPC of Zambia, the NCC of Namibia and others.
+Nkonzo has handled a number of regional competition matters and appeared before various competition authorities in the region including COMESA, CAK of Kenya, FCC of Tanzania, the CCPC of Zambia, the NCC of Namibia, the Eswatini Competition Commission and others.

-He was a lecturer in law for several years, teaching company law, constitutional law and the law of property.
+He was a lecturer in law for several years, teaching company law, constitutional law, the law of property and commercial law for non-law students.
 He has published academic articles and co-authored a book on human rights.

 1986 BA - University of Swaziland